In this short guide, we'll take a look at the best deals to help you choose your phone and internet package for the US 😄

 - This option includes roaming in a total of 105 worldwide destination and 49 european destinations;

 More info here.

 With all of these plans, if you exceed your mobile data usage allowance, you will be charged for the additional MBs at the U.S. rate.
 It is also important to note that if you send MMS messages, they will be considered as mobile data and therefore deducted from your package.

-As you can see, for each option you must be a client to benefit from the packages.
-Check with your operator which package they can offer, and take the best one
+As you can see, for each option, you must be a client to benefit from the packages.
+Check with your operator which package they can offer, and take the one that suits you best!

 Prepaid cards are often the preferred solution for tourists and people who plan to stay in the United States for a few months at most.
 These cards are offered by American operators.
 They are topped up with a fixed amount, and each traveller can choose the one that best suits his or her needs.